What is the EU Sustainable Finance Disclosure Regulation?

 The SFDR disclosure obligations are divided into three categories:

-1. The principal adverse impacts of investment decisions on sustainability factors
+1. The adverse impacts of investment decisions on sustainability factors

 Obligated firms must disclose the potentially negative consequences an investment decision may have on sustainability factors and how they are mitigating the impacts.
 These sustainability factors include environmental aspects, such as energy performance and water usage, as well as social aspects like employee matters and respect for human rights.